Bischoff/terraform-provider-feilong/docs/local-files.md

 ### Cloud-init Parameters Sections

 The `feilong_cloudinit_params` sections are optional.
-They may contain the following options:
+They may be used to define the following options:

  * `name` (mandatory): any arbitrary name to identify this resource.
 Please try to make it unique.
  * `hostname` (mandatory): the desired fully qualified domain name of the z/VM guest.